OpenST/mosaic-chains/README.md

 Mosaic will automatically identify if you want to run a utility chain (geth) or ethereum mainnet/testnet (parity).

+The default ports published with docker on the host are:

+* port: `30303`
+* RPC: `8545`
+* Websocket: `8646`

-When you start more than one container, mosaic will increase the port numbers for docker publish with every next chain.
+When you start more than one chain, mosaic will increase all port numbers by 1 for each subsequent chain.
-If you already have containers or other services running at the default host ports for publishing, use the `-p` and/or `-r` options to start at a different port number.
+If you already have containers or other services running at the default host ports for publishing, use the `-p`, `-r`, and/or `-w` options to start at a different port number.

 Stopping a container that was started with mosaic completely removes that container from the host.
 Only the content in the mounted data directory remains.